Teaching guidelines +/- 15 minutes

 Wij drinken ... glas rode wijn.

-(We drink a glass of red wine.)
+(We are drinking a glass of red wine.)

 8.